ishwarvenugopal/pythondash-basic/README.md

-# pythondash-basic
+# Python Dash App

-Starter code for a basic web dashboard using Python Dash
+Starter code for a basic web dashboard using Python Dash.
+It implements the following:

+* Single page web app